 Use software that allows you to host the webinar and promote it through your marketing channels.
 Some really great options are Zoom and GoToWebinar, but you can explore other options for webinar hosting here.

 Bonus: Watch an overview of how to use and set up a Zoom webinar.

 Base your outline on your purpose and your buyer persona, then sketch out how your webinar will run and what you want your audience to walk away with.

-- Identify your learning outcome (what, exactly, you want your attendees to get out of the webinar: your ebook, free tool, course, or product, etc).
+- Identify your learning outcome (what, exactly, you want your attendees to get out of the webinar: your eBook, free tool, course, product, etc.).

 - Focus on one major topic for clarity and to maintain engagement.

 - Determine a set amount of time for each section of the webinar.

 - List what each section is and how it relates to your learning outcome.

 - Create clear activities and objectives for the interactions with your attendees.